facebookresearch/habitat-challenge/README.md

     Concretely, an episode is deemed successful if on calling the STOP action, the agent is within 1.0m Euclidean distance from any instance of the target object category AND the object *can be viewed by an oracle* from that stopping position by turning the agent or looking up/down.
 Notice: we do NOT require the agent to be actually viewing the object at the stopping location, simply that such oracle-visibility is possible without moving.
 Why?
 Because we want participants to focus on *navigation*, not object framing.
 In Embodied AI’s larger goal, the agent is navigating to an object instance to interact with it (say point at or manipulate an object).
 Oracle-visibility is our proxy for *‘the agent is close enough to interact with the object’*.

 - **SPL**: How efficient was the agent’s path compared to an optimal path?
-(Notice: optimal path = shortest path from the agent’s starting position to the *closest* instance of the target object category.)
+(Notice: for ObjectNav, optimal path = shortest path from the agent’s starting position to the *closest* instance of the target object category.)

 After calling the STOP action, the agent is evaluated using the ‘Success weighted by Path Length’ (SPL) metric [4].